Marshall Islands stick chart

 Stick charts were made and used by the Marshallese to navigate the Pacific Ocean by canoe off the coast of the Marshall Islands.
 The charts represented major ocean swell patterns and the ways the islands disrupted those patterns, typically determined by sensing disruptions in ocean swells by islanders during sea navigation.

 Most stick charts were made from the midribs of coconut fronds that were tied together to form an open framework.
 Island locations were represented by shells tied to the framework, or by the lashed junction of two or more sticks.
 The threads represented prevailing ocean surface wave-crests and directions they took as they approached islands and met other similar wave-crests formed by the ebb and flow of breakers.
 Individual charts varied so much in form and interpretation that the individual navigator who made the chart was the only person who could fully interpret and use it.
-The use of stick charts ended after World War II when new electronic technologies made navigation more accessible and travel among islands by canoe lessened.
+The use of stick charts ended after World War II driven in part by new electronic technologies, which made navigation more accessible, the reduction in canoe travel between islands, and the repeated Nuclear testing at Bikini Atoll and other islands, which led to widespread destruction by the US government of Marshall Island culture and stability.